eliashuber2401/Machine-Learning-Project-Finance/README.md

 We train and compare the performance of the following machine learning models:

 **Logistic Regression:**
-We implement Logistic Regression as it is done in the lecture, but add lasso regularization to further improve the results and prevent oveerfitting.
+We implement Logistic Regression as it is done in the lecture, but add lasso and ridge regularization to further improve the results and prevent oveerfitting.

 **Kernel Support Vector Machine (SVM):**
 For SVM we try linear, polynomial and rbf kernels with different parameters for the last two, to decide which model works best in a stock environment.